hamzamansoor42/ToDo-Application-API/README.md

     docker-compose run web flask db migrate -m "Initial migration" docker-compose run web flask db upgrade

-5. **Running the Application**
+5. **Running the Application:**
+    The Flask application will be available at http://localhost:5000.
+You can access it using your browser or API clients like Postman.
     ```bash
     docker-compose up

-The Flask application will be available at http://localhost:5000.
-You can access it using your browser or API clients like Postman.

-6. **Running tests**
+6. **Running tests:**
     To run the tests using Docker, execute:
     ```bash
-    docker-compose run test
+    docker-compose run tests

 ### Endpoints
 Here’s a summary of the API endpoints: